socialspacedev/chat-tools/beacon-web-app.md

         <h1>Let's test Help Scout chat!</h1>
         <br>
         <p>
           This is an in-app chat widget.
-Go click the blue bubble at the botton right and select the chat option.
+Go click the coral bubble at the botton right and select the chat option.
 Then chat away!
 If you have any feedback, let Andrew know.
         </p>
         <p>
         Note that this uses the <b>test billing beacon</b>.